TDarkShadow/vivanewvegas-wabbajack/README.md

 ## MODLIST SUMMARY <!-- omit in toc -->

- Viva New Vegas is originally a comprehensive modding guide for Fallout New Vegas that will carefully walk you through how to install all the mods you will need for a perfectly stable, smooth, and most importantly, enjoyable experience.
+ Viva New Vegas is a comprehensive modding guide for Fallout New Vegas that will carefully walk you through how to install all the mods you will need for a perfectly stable, smooth, and most importantly, enjoyable experience.
 The guide is highly accessible for everyone, no matter your modding experience.
+You can find the (manual) guide at <https://vivanewvegas.github.io>.
 This modlist functions as a one-click install to have the guide installed and improves Fallout New Vegas with increased performance, many bugfixes, some gameplay improvements, and quality of life extras.

 ## TABLE OF CONTENTS <!-- omit in toc -->
 - [REQUIREMENTS](#requirements)